cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Fear of Impostors

-Equivalent cards to Fear of Impostors (blue, enchantment, clues/enchantment theme) include:
+Equivalent cards to Fear of Impostors (a blue enchantment that prevents a creature from being copied) include:

 Results: